 100% garnacha Saenz-Olazabal’s Gardacho takes its name from a mythical dragon/lizard creature that the local children enjoy telling stories of.
 It is made from an average of 75-year-old vine Garnacha fruit that is fermented in concrete vats and stainless steel to retain the bright character of the grape.
 It spent 8 months in old giant French oak vats for a beautiful development before bottling.
 This wine’s freshness and exuberance is absolutely stunning!
 Bright red fruits shoot out of the glass, but with no lack of spicy tones to accompany it.
 Its lifted acidity on the palate exemplifies the berries and peppery notes and makes for an absolute delight to have in the mouth.
 So well-balanced and cleanly made, this red can be perfect with a slight chill for summer time drinking on the patio, or sit next to grilled meats and vegetables. |

-chardonnay, sauvignon blanc Alzania’s Camino del Soto is a blend of Jose Manuel’s white grapes on the estate, coming from half Chardonnay and half Sauvignon Blanc.
+alzania 'camino del soto' chardonnay, sauvignon blanc Alzania’s Camino del Soto is a blend of Jose Manuel’s white grapes on the estate, coming from half Chardonnay and half Sauvignon Blanc.
 The expression is focused and terroir driven as it is a true marriage of the grapes from the beginning.
 A hand-harvest of these vines happen on the same day and the grapes are fermented together naturally in stainless steel.
 A cold fermentation makes for an incredibly aromatic blend, and it is coupled with a two-month rest on the fine lees to add depth and body to the finished wine.
-On the nose there are bright aromas of yellow plum, honey, and dried flowers, all of which lead up to a fleshy mouth feel of sweet fruit and melon.
-A long fruited finish that is accompanied by a freshness that is as bright as the wine is in the glass. alzania 'finca la moneda'
+On the nose there are bright aromas of yellow plum, citrus, honey, and dried flowers, all of which lead up to a fleshy mouth feel of stone fruits, citrus, and green melon.
+A long bright finish that is backed by freshness that is as bright as the wine is in the glass. |

 alzania syrah